-The highest-ranking, most qualified representative of the impacted Great Lake's state will fill the role of Unified Commander.
+The highest-ranking, most qualified representative of the impacted Great Lakes state will fill the role in the Unified Commander.
 In addition, his or her staff will be part of the UC response organization and will perform the following duties:

 - Determine and implement appropriate response strategies in consultation with other members of the UC. - Provide and coordinate state resources to the response effort as needed to accomplish combined cleanup objectives. - Identify and maximize the protection of environmental sensitive areas.
-Determine Resources at Risk. - Provide for public health and safety.
+Determine Resources at Risk.